Skip to main content

 helm create <chart-name>

-file for defining configurable parameters.
+This sets up the basic file structure, including a templates/ directory for your custom Kubernetes manifests and a values.yaml file for defining configurable parameters.
 Helm charts are a great starting point for packaging and deploying applications in Kubernetes environments.
 However, they come with some challenging limitations, such as:

-- Dependency management can be difficult and error-prone.
+• Dependency management can be difficult and error-prone.

-- Updating CRDs (Custom Resource Definitions) is not supported.
+• Updating CRDs (Custom Resource Definitions) is not supported.

-- There's no server-side component, making it hard to track issues like health degradation or configuration drift.
+• There's no server-side component, making it hard to track issues like health degradation or configuration drift.

-- Native support for reusing configurations with environment-specific changes is lacking.
+• Native support for reusing configurations with environment-specific changes is lacking.

-Helm chart structureβ
+Helm chart structure

 A typical Helm chart project structure looks like this: